juditperea/juditperea/README.md

 ## Hi there1
 My name is Judit Perea Puigdomènech, and I'm a 26 y/o web developer based in Sabadell,Spain.
 (English/Spanish/Catalan)
-- 🔭 I’m currently working on personal projects to add to my portfolio.
+- 🔭 I’m currently working on personal projects to add to my portfolio. <br>
  Feel free to comment anything you want about them!
-I'm willing to learn from my mistakes.
+I'm willing to learn from my mistakes. <br>
- If you want to use my code, contact me before doing it please.
+ If you want to use my code, contact me before doing it please. <br>
 - 🌱 I’m currently learning more programming languages and techniques, clean code ...
-I'm ALWAYS learning!
+I'm ALWAYS learning! <br>
-- 📫 How to reach me: <br>
+- 📫 How to reach me: <br><br>
   Through LinkedIN: https://www.linkedin.com/in/judit-perea/ <br>
   Send me an email: juditperea97@gmail.com <br>
 - 😄 Pronouns: She/Her